-Three Major Deals Point To A Maturing, And Global, Music Startup Landscape
+3 Major Deals Point To A Maturing, And Global, Music Startup Landscape

 Three deals of acquisitions and investments that were rumored over the past week, and that are all now confirmed, have something in common — none of them involve companies owned by major record labels.
 All involve technology companies or insurrectionists to entrenched industry leaders.
 One noted below, Tencent, holds such power in its home country that all three major labels agreed to let it broker their deals in that country.
 Another, Spotify, has for better and worse come to define the modern era of music listening, helping establish new habits for music fans that have led to a strong new revenue stream for the classic music business (but not yet for Spotify itself).